 make

 Congratulations!
 You have installed the simulator.
-The battle is half won.
+The battle is half won. - Test your installation by running a sample program:

 ./sim-safe tests/bin.little/test-math